BLI3980/git_quick_guide/git_beginner_instruction.md

 ## Create files and start working on project

-To create a new file in repository just click on the first icon in Explorer or click *File/New File..." in *Menu* tab of the program.
+To create a new file in repository just click on the first icon in Explorer or click *File/New File...* in *Menu* tab of the program.
 <p> </p>

 ## Checking status or work

 *git status* is one of most commonly used commands for working with Git.
 As name of the command suggests, it allows to see if there is anything that needs your attention.
-Use this command before and after any changes you make to Git (add, commit, checkou, etc).
+Use this command before and after any changes you make to Git (add, commit, checkout, etc).
-When typed *git status* command pay attention to the following information that might be displayed in Terminal:
+When type *git status* command pay attention to the following information that might be displayed in Terminal:

 |Status of work| Desciption|
 |----------|-----------|